CrutoiAlexandru/bachelor-thesis-jenkins/README.md

 # bachelor-thesis-jenkins
-This is my Jenkins code for my bachelro's thesis.
+This is my Jenkins code for my bachelor's thesis.
+It is structured on multiple branches!